techouse/qs/README.md

 );
 ```

-Option `DecodeOptions.duplicates` can be used to change the behavior when duplicate keys are encountered
+Option [DecodeOptions.duplicates] can be used to change the behavior when duplicate keys are encountered.

 ```dart
 expect(